NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 understanding.
 You need rigor.
 You need systems that are legible, testable, and maintainable.

+The excitement around these tools often ignores that they require significant
+infrastructure: embedding the codebase, hooking into CI pipelines, and layering tests and linting to catch AI hallucinations.
+These are not trivial tasks, and most teams are not equipped to treat AI as a dependable collaborator rather than a toy.

 ### You Cannot Abdicate Responsibility

 No matter how arcane it looks, software is not magic.
 It is logic encoded for